logo

 HPAI and the risk to New Zealand dairy cattle

-In the United States, infected cows generally have had mild symptoms, resulting in a period of decreased milk production.
+In the United States, infected cows generally have had mild symptoms, resulting in a period of decreased milk production, decreased appetite, fever and dehydration.
 The majority of infected cows recover in 2-3 weeks with supportive care.
 Not all cows in a herd become sick if infected.

 Pasteurisation of milk kills H5N1.
 In the event of a New Zealand outbreak, pasteurised milk would be safe to consume.